When flood strikes, it can wreak havoc in two ways. First is the immediate damage from the water itself. The second is the long-lasting aftermath.

 Your local water company will be able to help if you have a sewage problem in your home.

 It’s worth noting that you may need a permit to pump water out of a property.
 Check with the local Environment Agency office beforehand, as it may depend on whether you’re pumping water into rivers, ditches or street drains.
 Your local fire brigade may also be able to help you.

 Builders and other specialist traders will probably be needed.
 You should ideally use one that has been appointed by your insurance company or loss adjustor.
-But if you’re choosing a builder yourself, seek one from a specialist trade body (e.g. Federation of Master Builders).
+But if you’re choosing a builder yourself, seek one from a specialist trade body, such as Federation of Master Builders.